|Application Deadline||April 16th and September 7th|

 The central scientific question that drives VISTA is ‘How can neural and/or machine systems be integrated to provide adaptive visual behavior in real-world conditions’.
 Answering this question will provide fundamental advances to vision science and exciting, widespread applications for visual health and technologies.
 Our overarching aim is to advance visual science through research that spans computational and biological perspectives and results in real-world applications.

-The VISTA Postdoctoral Award will provide financial support to high-caliber scholars doing post-doctoral research that is aligned with the VISTA program under the supervision of a VISTA core member.
+The VISTA Postdoctoral Fellowship will provide financial support to high-caliber scholars doing postdoctoral research that is aligned with the VISTA program under the supervision of a VISTA core member.

 VISTA will support interdisciplinary training programs across its core fields and will support training opportunities with partners in industry and public service that will enhance the postdoctoral experience.
-Funding is available for up to two years with the possibility of re-applying for one additional year.
+Funding is available for up to two years.
 The selection process and post-award administration are carried out by the VISTA Training Committee and the VISTA Administrative Staff in collaboration with the Faculty of Graduate Studies at York University.
-Following review of the eligibility criteria, and confirmation of a VISTA core member supervisor, applicants should submit their application to firstname.lastname@example.org by the application deadline.
+Following review of the eligibility criteria, and confirmation of a VISTA core member supervisor, applicants should submit their application to email@example.com by the application deadline.

 To be eligible to apply:

-- Your application must be supported by a VISTA Core Member who would become your supervisor.
-VISTA Associate Members are eligible as co-supervisors with a VISTA Core Member;
+- Your application must be supported by a VISTA Core or Associate Member who would become your supervisor.

 - Postdoctoral candidates who are employed at York University under the category of 'Postdoctoral Visitor' are only eligible to apply to VISTA during their first 6 months of employment (or until the first available VISTA Postdoctoral Award application deadline, whichever comes first);

-- You must accept an offer with a start date no later than December 1, 2017;
+- You must accept an offer with a start date:

 - You must conduct research in the vision sciences that is aligned with the VISTA program.